RachWalm/VolunteerVillage/README.md

 The number of hours and days is restricted to the number of hours and days in a week through Javascript validation.

+This is saved in the VolunteerProfile and is connected to the User via a one to one field.

 #### Volunteer read their profile page

 The volunteer is sent to their profile read page when they have added their profile, or log in with a profile in place.
 Here they can see the information that is held on them.
 There is also the option to edit the profile - which sends them to a page to perform that (described below), or delete their profile (which is described below).